fuzzylabs/awesome-mlops-recipes/vision_on_the_edge/README.md

 - **Board target:** Update the `board = ...` line in `platformio_esp32/platformio.ini`.
 - **Device connection:** Plug the ESP32-S3 into your laptop via USB before running `--deploy`.
 If PlatformIO cannot auto-detect the port, set `upload_port` in `platformio_esp32/platformio.ini`.
 - **Input source:** `platformio_esp32/src/main.cpp` currently fills the input with a default value and runs one inference; replace that block with your real input capture (camera, sensor, serial, etc).

+## 🧩 Why ONNX conversion needs constant folding

+When exporting from Brevitas (QAT), Conv weights are often represented as a small ONNX subgraph (fake-quant ops like `Mul`, `Where`, `Clip`, etc.) instead of a single constant tensor.
+`onnx2tf` only transposes Conv weights when they are constants.
+If weights stay as a computed tensor, TensorFlow receives them in ONNX layout (`[out, in, kH, kW]`) and fails with a shape mismatch (e.g. “input depth 32 is not a multiple of filter depth 3”).

+To fix this, the export step runs a light **constant-folding** pass that evaluates any fully-constant subgraphs and replaces them with a single initialiser.
+That makes the Conv weights look like constants again so `onnx2tf` can transpose them correctly.

+This issue is specific to quantisation/fake-quant flows (like Brevitas).
+A plain PyTorch model usually exports Conv weights as constants and does not require this extra folding step.

 ## 🛠️ CLI Options